Rep2/in2iOSPlayground/Chapter 2: Swift.md

 ### Control Flow

-Swift provides all the familiar control flow statements from C-like languages with a couple of neuances.
-You can read thru this [chapter](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ControlFlow.html#//apple_ref/doc/uid/TP40014097-CH9-ID120) quickly but don't skip over details as they contain Swift specific terms.
+Swift provides all the familiar control flow statements from C-like languages with a couple of nuances.
+You can read thru this [chapter](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ControlFlow.html#//apple_ref/doc/uid/TP40014097-CH9-ID120) quickly, but don't skip over details as they contain Swift specific terms.

-### Fuctions
+### Functions

 Functions are self-contained chunks of code that perform a specific task.
-Swift adops parts of functional paradigm and as such allows for functions, methods that do not belong to type or instance.
-Altho methods and functions are very similar, they difer in couple of ways.
+Swift adopts parts of functional paradigm and as such allows for functions, methods that do not belong to type or instance.
+Although methods and functions are very similar, they differ in couple of ways.
 For now start with [functions](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID166), up to [Parameter Names](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID166).

   - What is function?
 How do we define function?
 Add an example.
-  - Declare three functions with different number of agruments and return values.
+  - Declare three functions with different number of arguments and return values.

-Objective-C extensivly uses external parameter names.
-Swift makes this feature easier to use and optional in some palces.
-For now get accustomed to Swift [function parameter nameing convencions](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID166).
+Objective-C extensively uses external parameter names.
+Swift makes this feature easier to use and optional in some places.
+For now get accustomed to Swift [function parameter naming conventions](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID166).

-  - Describe Swift function parameter nameing convenctions.
+  - Describe Swift function parameter naming convenctions.
   - When and why do we use external names?
   - Show an example of default function argument.
   - What forms do arguments come in?

 As said, Swift adopts parts of functional paradigm.
-As such, functions in Swift are, whats called, [First-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).
-That means that functions have avaliable all the operations generally available to other entities.
+As such, functions in Swift are, what's called, [First-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).
+That means that functions have available all the operations generally available to other entities.
 Get familiar with [Function Types](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID174) in this chapter.

   - What is function type?
 How do we use it?
 Show an example.

+### Closures

+Global and nested functions, as introduced in Functions, are actually special cases of closures, as are methods.
+Thirs type of closures are unnamed closure which are similar to lambdas in other programming languages.
+Carefully read thru [first section](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-ID94) and answer folowing questions.

+  - What are closures?
+  - When and why do we use them?
+Show somewhat compelxe example.
+  - Demonstrate a couple of shorthand definitions.

+Read thru the rest of the chapter taking specail look at [Capturing Values](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-ID103).

+  - What is trailing closure?
+Add an example.
+  - How and why do we capture values?
+Add an example.

+### Enumerations, Classes and Structures

+Swift introduces a lot of new features to [Enumerations](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html#//apple_ref/doc/uid/TP40014097-CH12-ID145) and [Structures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-ID82).
+Personaly, I have not found a lot of use for these features so for now I would recomend quickly read thru them.

+Pay more attention to classes.
+If you are somewhat familiar to object oriented programming you should not have much problems.

 ## Advanced